openrewrite/rewrite-docs/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.md

 # Running Rewrite on a Gradle project without modifying the build

-In this tutorial, we will apply a Rewrite recipe to a source code repository built with Gradle without modifying the build itself.
-We will use a [Gradle init script](https://docs.gradle.org/current/userguide/init\_scripts.html) to accomplish this.
+In this tutorial, we will apply a Rewrite recipe to a repository built with Gradle without modifying the build itself.
+We will use a [Gradle init script](https://docs.gradle.org/current/userguide/init_scripts.html) to accomplish this.

 ### Step 1: Clone a repository

 To have a reproducible example, we'll start with a repository generated from [Spring Initializr](https://start.spring.io).
-Select the "Gradle Project" option, click Generate, and extract the resultant zip file.
+Make sure you've selected one of the Gradle project options and Java as the language.
+Then press `Generate` to download a zip file:

 <figure><img src="../.gitbook/assets/spring-init.png" alt=""><figcaption></figcaption></figure>

+Extract the zip file and open the project in your favorite editor.

-### Step 2: Create a Gradle init script.
+### Step 2: Create a Gradle init script

-Save the following init script.
-It does not need to be in the project directory itself.
-In the `rootProject` block, we are specifying a dependency that contains OpenRewrite recipes (`rewrite-java`), and are also configuring a custom recipe YAML for use.
-For the full range of options, see [Gradle Plugin Configuration](/reference/gradle-plugin-configuration.md).
+{% hint style="warning" %}
+If you want to use an init script you **cannot** have a `rewrite` section in your `build.gradle` file.
+You must pick one or the other.
+{% endhint %}

+Create a `init.gradle` file.
+It does not need to be in the project directory itself (although it will make it easier for this guide).
+Copy the below init script to your file:

+{% code title="init.gradle" %}
 ```groovy
 initscript {
     repositories {